 Progress on Restoration Efforts at Donaldson-Bannister Farm

-Significant progress is being made on our restoration efforts at the Donaldson-Bannister Farm!
-Now that the main house has been stabilized, we have been able to move forward in multiple areas.
+Once the main house was stabilized, we were able to move forward in multiple areas.
 Interior spaces were modified to allow better traffic flow.
 Windows were replaced with custom-built thermal pane windows that have the appearance of the original windows.
 The window project was completed in 2016.
 The exterior of the house was prepared for new paint with damaged and rotted wood being replaced.
 A new exterior door to the basement was built by a Dunwoody volunteer.
-A new 36” exterior door has been added for handicap compliance.
+And a new 36” exterior door and ramp was added for handicap compliance.
 Exterior painting was completed – just in time for the Dunwoody Preservation Trust to permanently move their office to the property.

 Window installation at the Donaldson Bannister Farm:

 The small washhouse was in danger of collapse before emergency repairs were made.
-It is now stable and ready for painting by community volunteers.
+It is now stable and was painted by community volunteers.

-The new barn addition is completed and is highly visible from both Vermack and Chamblee-Dunwoody Roads and has created a lot of conversation.
-This addition includes two new ADA compliant restrooms for handicapped accessibility, and a multi-purpose room that will coordinate with a large exterior patio and plaza area for picnics and events.
+The new barn addition is highly visible from both Vermack and Chamblee-Dunwoody Roads and has created a lot of conversation.
+This addition includes two new ADA compliant restrooms for handicapped accessibility, and a multi-purpose room that coordinates with a large exterior patio and plaza area for picnics and events.
 This project was completed in October 2016.
 Oldcastle has been a valuable community partner for the project by donating pavers and retaining wall materials.

 ADA Restroom and multi-purpose room addition to the barn at the Donaldson-Bannister Farm: